 Get to know our Board of Directors by clicking on their names below to reveal their biography.

 Alvin Chase is a St. George native now living in Warren, and is a well respected community member and businessman.
-Alvin’s grandfather established Eastern Tire and Auto Service 60 years ago and the briefest conversation with Alvin reveals his pride in Eastern Tire’s outstanding reputation for quality and integrity as well as its commitment to the community.
-Alvin served on the Board of the Georges River Land Trust from 2006 – 2015 and after spending a term-limited gap year, stands for re-election to the Board.
-He is the current co-chairman of the Langlais Leadership Team, a project which he is passionate about.
+Alvin’s grandfather established Eastern Tire and Auto Service in 1946 and the briefest conversation with Alvin reveals his pride in Eastern Tire’s outstanding reputation for quality and integrity as well as its commitment to the community.
+Alvin served on the Board of the Georges River Land Trust from 2006 – 2015 and after spending a term-limited gap year, rejoined the Board in 2016.
+He is the current chairman of the Langlais Leadership Team, a project which he is passionate about.
 He also currently serves on the Land Trust’s Lands Committee.
 If he finds any free time, Alvin can be found hunting or fishing in the watershed or riding horseback, but never at the same time.

 David Williams is the founder of Williams CPA Group, LLC.
 David grew up in Camden and spent much of his youth traipsing through the woods and canoeing the rivers of Knox and Waldo Counties.
-He holds a B. A. in economics from Hamilton College and spent time in the banking and boatbuilding industries before settling on his accounting profession.
-David has served on conservation boards such as Friends of Casco Bay, Coastal Conservation Association, and Coastal Mountains Land Trust.
-He is currently the Chairman of the Board of Pen Bay Healthcare and its related subsidiaries.
+He holds a B. A. in economics from Hamilton College and spent time in the banking and boat building industries before settling on his accounting profession.
+David has served on conservation boards such as Friends of Casco Bay, Coastal Conservation Association, and Coastal Mountains Land Trust.”

 We welcome diverse, committed citizens to our Board.
 Board service is a great way to give back to your community and help protect our beautiful watershed.
-If you are interested, please contact Pamela Dewell, Executive Director, at (207) 594-5166.
+If you are interested, please contact our office at (207) 594-5166.